Transport and Other Legislation Amendment Bill 2023

 3.00 pmHon.
 BJ MELLISHSupports

-As Minister for Transport and Main Roads, moved the bill be read a second time and defended its road safety improvements, particularly for personal mobility devices and the transition of regulatory services to the National Heavy Vehicle Regulator.
+As Minister for Transport, introduced and moved the second reading of the bill, highlighting road safety improvements for personal mobility devices and bicycle riders, and the transition of regulatory services to the National Heavy Vehicle Regulator.

 12.53 pmHon.
 BJ MELLISHSupports